-Teen boys with attention deficit disorder face their share of obstacles at school: They are often restless in the classroom, and their verbal skills lag behind those of girls.
+Teen boys face their share of obstacles at school: They are often restless in the classroom, and their verbal skills lag behind those of girls.
 As a result, they can fall behind young women with ADHD (and girls without the disorder) in standardized test scores and rates of college admissions.
-This is especially true of boys with ADD and ADHD.
+This is especially true of boys with ADHD.

-While boys typically have a greater need than girls for academic help from their parents and teachers, they are less likely to accept it due to their independent streak.
+While boys with ADHD typically have a greater need than girls for academic help from their parents and teachers, they are less likely to accept it due to their independent streak.